olcf/hands-on-with-frontier/challenges/Python_QML_Basics/README.md

 * The x-axis represents the real part of the state vector.
 * The y-axis represents the imaginary part of the state vector.

 The Bloch Sphere is a unit sphere upon which various rotations of a primary vector can represent quantum superposition states.
-If the vector points straight up it's 0, if it points straight down it's 1.
+If the vector points straight up, it's 0, if it points straight down, it's 1.
 Since there are technically infinite points on the surface of a sphere, it is logical that there are thus infinitely many unique quantum states.
-By rotating the "red line" on the gif graphic below, you can note how the parts of the vector pointing towards 1 and 0 vary, thus representing the odds of measuring each binary state.
+By rotating the "red line" on the GIF graphic below, you can note how the parts of the vector pointing towards 1 and 0 vary, thus representing the odds of measuring each binary state.

 ![Bloch Sphere](./images/hzh_x_compare.gif)